-2.3.2 Employee social contributions
+2.3.4 Employee social contributions

 All employees in wage employment are liable to pay a pension contribution calculated at 5 per cent of gross salary plus leave pay, overtime, bonus, and all allowances.
 The other 5 per cent is paid by the employer.
-Minimum contribution as at 2017 was ZMW 255 per month.
-The contributions are also subject to a ceiling, and in 2017 the contribution ceiling was ZMW 895 per month.
+The contributions are also subject to a ceiling, and in 2019 the contribution ceiling was ZMW 1,074 per month.
+This was an increase from the 2018 ceiling amount of ZMW 995.

-2.3.3 Employer social contributions
+2.3.5 Employer social contributions